 Please visit the Graduate and Postdoctoral Studies website for criteria specific to your country.

 Please note that all criteria stated are the minimum needed for entry to graduate programs at UBC.
-Admission in our program is competitive and we evaluate applications on a combination of grades, experience, portfolio, and references.
+Admission in our program is competitive and we evaluate applications on a combination of grades, experience, purpose of study, portfolio, and references.

 Applicants from a university outside Canada in which English is not the primary language of instruction must provide results of an English language proficiency examination as part of their application.